ellipse2v/pytmThreatModeling/technical_documentation/technical_documentation.md

     -   `/api/update`: Receives Markdown from the editor, triggers a live analysis, and returns the resulting SVG diagram and legend.
     -   `/api/export` & `/api/export_all`: Handle requests to download the generated artifacts.
 -   **`threat_model_service.py`**: This service layer acts as a bridge between the web server and the core analysis engine.
 It encapsulates the logic for handling web requests, calling the appropriate framework components, and managing temporary files, keeping the Flask app clean and focused on routing.

+### 4.9.
+Mitigation Suggestions (`mitigation_suggestions.py`)

+This module provides actionable mitigation advice for the threats identified during the analysis.
+It bridges the gap between threat identification and remediation.

+-   **`MITIGATION_MAP`**: The core of this module is a dictionary that maps MITRE ATT&CK technique IDs to a curated list of mitigation suggestions.
+-   **Framework Integration**: The suggestions are sourced from well-known security frameworks, including:
+    -   OWASP Application Security Verification Standard (ASVS)
+    -   NIST Special Publication 800-53
+    -   CIS Controls
+-   **`get_mitigation_suggestions()`**: This function takes a list of ATT&CK technique IDs and returns all corresponding mitigation suggestions from the map, which are then embedded in the final HTML report.

+### 4.10.
+Centralized Configuration (`config.py`)

+To improve maintainability and ease of modification, the framework uses a central `config.py` file.
+This module contains static configuration values that are used throughout the application.

+Key configurations include:
+-   **Default Paths**: `DEFAULT_MODEL_FILEPATH` and `BASE_PROTOCOL_STYLES_FILEPATH`.
+-   **Output Management**: `TIMESTAMP` for unique output directories, `OUTPUT_BASE_DIR`, and `TMP_DIR`.
+-   **Filename Templates**: Templates for all output files (HTML reports, JSON, diagrams) to ensure consistent naming conventions (e.g., `HTML_REPORT_FILENAME_TPL`).

+### 4.11.
+IaC Plugin Architecture (`iac_plugins/`)

+The framework is designed to be extensible through a dedicated Infrastructure as Code (IaC) plugin system, allowing it to generate threat models from various IaC sources.

+-   **Abstract Base Class**: The `iac_plugins/__init__.py` file defines an abstract base class called `IaCPlugin`.
+To create a new plugin, a developer must create a class that inherits from `IaCPlugin`.
+-   **Required Implementations**: Any new plugin must implement three key methods:
+    1.  `name`: Returns the name of the plugin (e.g., "ansible").
+    2.  `parse_iac_config()`: Contains the logic to parse the IaC source files (e.g., playbooks, Terraform state).
+    3.  `generate_threat_model_components()`: Contains the logic to convert the parsed data into the Markdown DSL format used by the framework.
+-   **Dynamic Loading**: The main entrypoint (`__main__.py`) automatically discovers and loads any valid plugin placed in the `iac_plugins` directory.
+It also dynamically creates command-line arguments based on the plugin's name (e.g., `--ansible-path`).